cloudtrust/keycloak-bridge/README.md

 # Keycloak bridge [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![GoDoc][godoc-img]][godoc] [![Go Report Card][report-img]][report] [![OpenTracing Badge][opentracing-img]][opentracing]

 The keycloak bridge has two purposes.
-All our interactions with keycloak pass through it, and keycloak sends all events (i.e. login, user creation,...) to the bridge, so that they can be processed, stored,...
+All our interactions (administration) with keycloak pass through it, and keycloak sends all events (i.e. login, user creation,...) to the bridge, so that they can be processed, stored,...

 The service includes logging, metrics, tracing, and error tracking.
-The logs are written to stdout and Redis in Logstash format for processing with the Elastic Stack.
+The logs are written to stdout.
 Metrics such as time tracking,... are collected and saved to an InfluxDB Time Series Database.
 Jaeger is used for distributed tracing and error tracking is managed with Sentry.